JennEYoon/deep-learning/aima/AIMA_book_notes.md

 ### April 7, 2022 Thursday:
 chp 3 and 4?
 Me to present 1 section.
+Pick one and message via Slack.